llm-tools/embedJs/README.md

     .setTemperature(0.1)
     .addLoader(new PdfLoader({ filePath: path.resolve('../paxos-simple.pdf') }))
     .addLoader(new YoutubeLoader({ videoIdOrUrl: 'https://www.youtube.com/watch?v=w2KbwC-s7pY' }))
+    .addLoader(new WebLoader({ url: 'https://adhityan.com/' }))
-    .addLoader(new TextLoader({ text: 'The best name for a company making colorful socks is MrSocks' })) .setVectorDb(new LanceDb({ path: path.resolve('/db') }))
+    .setVectorDb(new LanceDb({ path: path.resolve('/db') }))
     .build();

 console.log(await llmApplication.query('What is paxos?'));
-// Output: Paxos is an algorithm for implementing a fault-tolerant distributed system.
+// Paxos is an algorithm for implementing a fault-tolerant distributed system.
 It assumes a network of processes, each of which plays the role of proposer, acceptor, and learner.
 The algorithm chooses a leader, which plays the roles of the distinguished proposer and learner.
 The algorithm is used to reach consensus on a chosen value, and is obtained by the straightforward application of consensus to the state machine approach for building a distributed system.

 console.log(await llmApplication.query('Why Does the M2 Mac Pro Exist?'));
-// Output: The Mac Pro exists to provide users with a powerful and expandable workstation-class computer.
+// The Mac Pro exists to provide users with access to PCI slots, as well as other unique features such as its design and performance capabilities.

-console.log(await llmApplication.query('What is the best name for a company making colorful socks?'));
-// Output: MrSocks
+console.log(await llmApplication.query('Who is Adhityan?'));
+// Adhityan is a programmer, entrepreneur, and architect who is the Director of Engineering at Shift and has a presence on LinkedIn, GitHub, and Angel.co.
 ```

 The library comes with built in loaders for PDFs, Youtube videos, custom text and web pages.
 You can bring your own custom loader.